HermanMartinus/justsketchme-frontend/_posts/2021-06-24-how-video-game-fashion-went-from-inspired-to-k-pop-to-nickelback...to-worse.md

 ![](/uploads/videogamefashion-6.png)

-Side note: Ellie's forearm tattoo in TLOU2 is also just... no. She's a gay guitar playing outcast that's not like the other girls.
+Side note: Ellie's forearm tattoo in TLOU2 is also just... no. She's a guitar playing outcast that's not like the other girls.
 We get it.

 ![](/uploads/videogamefashion-5.png)

 Rant over, brb just preordering that Final Fantasy game anyway.